Investing Brokerages & Advisors

 Learn how lending to fix-in-flip investors could earn you high-yield returns on your money.

-Although most real estate investments focus on owning properties, Groundfloor gives investors the opportunity to loan money to other real estate investors.
+Although most real estate investments focus on owning properties, Groundfloor gives beginner investors the opportunity to loan money to other real estate investors.
 Through this app, you can lend to specific projects and have the potential to receive full repayment with interest within an average of nine months or less.
+Groundfloor could be a good choice for you if you want to invest in real estate without purchasing property yourself and with the potential for short-term gains.

-In this Groundfloor review, we'll share what it is, the pros and cons of this investment, who can invest, and how to open an account.
+In this Groundfloor review, we'll share more about how the platform works, the pros and cons of this investment, and who should invest with Groundfloor.

 What is Groundfloor?

 Groundfloor was founded in 2013 by Brian Dally and Nick Bhargava.
 Its headquarters are located in Atlanta, Georgia.
-According to business information database Crunchbase, it has raised almost $17 million in investor funding.
 Groundfloor offers a unique opportunity to indirectly lend money to house flippers instead of owning real estate.
 Debt investors generally have less risk than equity investors because debt obligations are usually repaid first before owners are able to receive any profits from a deal.

 Groundfloor's crowdsourced real estate investing and lending platform addresses one of the major concerns of other real estate fintech apps.
 Instead of locking your money into a deal for multiple years with an unknown time frame, the average Groundfloor investor is repaid within six to nine months, according to its website.